SUMMARY

 - A female fertility toxicity study in mice, and a male fertility study in cynomolgus monkeys are described below.1

-- A prospective study that reported the effect of STELARA on sperm deoxyribonucleic acid (DNA) integrity and semen in patients with Crohn’s disease (CD) or ulcerative colitis (UC) is summarized below.3
+- A prospective study reported the effect of STELARA on sperm deoxyribonucleic acid (DNA) integrity and semen in patients with CD or UC.3

-- A retrospective study evaluating neonatal outcomes of pregnancies in patients with paternal exposure to STELARA within 90 days of conception and a retrospective study that observed the effect of STELARA on paternal fertility in male patients with psoriasis are summarized below.4,5
+- A retrospective study that observed the effect of STELARA on paternal fertility in male patients with PsO was reported.6

 COMPANY CORE DATA SHEET